WWII plane fly-past honors Captain Tom Moore at funeral - WTMJ

-LONDON (AP) — A World War II-era plane flew Saturday over the funeral service of Captain Tom Moore to honor of the veteran who single-handedly raised millions of pounds for Britain’s health workers by walking laps in his backyard.
+LONDON (AP) — Church bells rang out and a World War II-era plane flew Saturday over the funeral service of Captain Tom Moore to honor of the veteran who single-handedly raised millions of pounds for Britain’s health workers by walking laps in his backyard.

-Soldiers performed ceremonial duties at the service for the 100-year-old Moore, whose charity walk inspired the nation and raised almost 33 million pounds ($46 million.)
+Soldiers performed ceremonial duties at the service for the 100-year-old Moore, whose charity walk inspired the nation and raised almost 33 million pounds ($46 million) for Britain’s National Health Service last year.
 Captain Tom, as he became known, died Feb.
 2 in the hospital after testing positive for COVID-19.

 The private service was small, attended by just eight members of the veteran’s immediate family.
 But soldiers carried his coffin, draped in the Union flag, from the hearse to a crematorium and formed a ceremonial guard.
-Others performed a gun salute, before a C-47 Dakota military jet flew past.
+Others performed a gun salute, before a C-47 Dakota military transport plane flew past.

 A version of the song “Smile,” recorded for the funeral by singer Michael Bublé, was played, as well as “My Way” by Frank Sinatra, as requested by Moore.
 A bugler sounded “The Last Post” to close the service.

+A church in Bedfordshire, where the family is based, rang its bell 100 times in Moore’s honor.

-Moore, who served in India, Burma and Sumatra during WWII, set out to raise a modest 1,000 pounds for Britain’s National Health Service by walking 100 laps of his backyard by his 100th birthday last year.
-But his quest went viral, catching the imagination of millions stuck at home during the first wave of the pandemic.
+Moore, who served in India, Burma and Sumatra during World War II, set out to raise a modest 1,000 pounds for Britain’s NHS by walking 100 laps of his backyard by his 100th birthday last year.
+But donations poured in from across Britain and beyond as his quest went viral, catching the imagination of millions stuck at home during the first wave of the pandemic.

 His positive attitude – “Please remember, tomorrow will be a good day” became his trademark phrase – inspired the nation at a time of crisis.
 Prime Minister Boris Johnson described him as a “hero in the truest sense of the word.″

-Note: This version has been corrected to show the C-47 Dakota was a military transport plane, not a jet.